 - Wider boards expand more than thinner ones.

 - Always use a moisture meter to determine if the moisture content of lumber is within the acceptable range of 9 to 10 percent.
-The ideals levels are 6 to 8 percent.
+The ideal levels are 6 to 8 percent.

 - The temperatures and humidity levels outside a building affect wood as much as the conditions inside.